vksah32/blog-posts/Raft consensus.md

 The consensus algorithm (Paxos, Raft) keeps the log consistent among the servers.
 Follow the steps in the figure above to get the feel of how it works.

+> Does zookeper use Paxos?
+No, it uses ZAB (Zookeper Atomic Broadcast)

 #### Problems with Paxos